How much should I borrow for my car?

 - Repayment options.

-There are usually a range of options available when it comes to repayment of a car loan.
+There is usually a range of options available when it comes to repayment of a car loan.
 There might be specific payment plans available that will suit your needs better than others.
 Compare these repayment options and decide which loan has the best repayment options.
 An example would be balloon scheme financing.

 Car loans are available from a number of different lenders and can come with different options and terms.
 Be sure to shop around and compare each loan in order to get the best deal.